ignacioj/WhacAMole/README.md

 ![Tree1](https://github.com/ignacioj/WhacAMole/blob/main/img/tree.jpg)

 Networking capacity is displayed in two ways: if a TCP connection has been detected it is displayed with the Earth globe symbol, and if a connected socket has been detected, it is displayed with an empty globe symbol.
+Added symbol (white circle) for processes with http navigation libraries in memory: wininet.dll and winhttp.dll.

 ![TreeTCPSocket](https://github.com/ignacioj/WhacAMole/blob/main/img/treeTCPSocket.jpg)